Great Lakes Twa: Current situation

 Due to clearing of the forests for agriculture, logging, development projects, and the creation of conservation areas, the Twa have been forced to leave the mountain forests and establish new homes.
 As they seek to develop new means of sustaining their communities (such as agriculture and livestock development) most are currently landless and live in poverty.
 The ancestral land rights of the Twa have never been recognised by their governments and no compensation has been made for lands lost.

 Twa children have little access to education and their communities have limited representation in local and national government.
 Due to their pygmy ancestry, they continue to suffer ethnic prejudice, discrimination, violence, and general exclusion from society.
 Batwa men struggle with alcoholism, known to occur in communities facing cultural collapse as men can no longer carry out traditional roles and provide for families.
 By 2007, begging was the primary source of livelihood for 40 percent of the Batwa in Rwanda.

 While the Batwa adapted to the changes in their environment by adopting new economic activities and thus traditions and identities, they continue to face challenges to their survival.
 Today, much of the available land, apart from areas reserved for wildlife conservation and environmental protection, is under cultivation.
 Unable to access their ancestral lands and practise traditional cultural and economic activities, the Batwa now perceive their pottery as an expression of their identity.
 Although it is no longer profitable since industrialised pottery became cheaply available, the Batwa continue to produce traditional pottery for its cultural and social significance.
-Not only do they consider it an ancestral tradition, but also it carries a social importance in their current day society.
+Not only do they consider it an ancestral tradition, but it carries a social importance in their current day society.
 The process of digging the clay and carrying it to their settlements allows for socialisation and a sense of community among Batwa potters.
-However, in Rwanda the shared access marshes where Batwa harvest clay under an informal communal tenure system are fast becoming collectivised rice-growing plantations due to a 2005 land policy change.
+However, the marshes where the Batwa harvest clay under an informal communal tenure system are fast becoming collectivised rice-growing plantations due to a 2005 land policy change.
 They face another crisis as they lose another occupation that defines Batwa identity and provides social livelihood.